short-pixel-optimizer/shortpixel-image-optimiser/readme.txt

 * Media Library Optimization Display: Fixed an issue where optimized images were always shown as "bonus optimization" — the stats now reflect actual results.
 * Bulk UI Improvements: Cleaned up the layout of the bulk processing screen when only a few options are selected, for a more focused experience.
-* Percentace Hidden for Non-Optimization Actions: Removed the optimization percentage display when running bulk operations like restore or data migration (that don't involve actual image optimization).
+* Percentage Hidden for Non-Optimization Actions: Removed the optimization percentage display when running bulk operations like restore or data migration (that don't involve actual image optimization).
 * AVIF via .htaccess for WebPs: Added support for AVIF delivery using the .htaccess method for images added directly in the WebP format.
 * AI SEO Preview Fix: Prevented display of incorrect data in the AI SEO Preview section within plugin settings.
 * SmartCrop Percentage Display: Fixed the issue where SmartCrop could show a negative improvement percentage if the cropped image ended up larger in size.